Get

 Are Grasshoppers Toxic to Dogs?

 If your dog has eaten a grasshopper, don’t worry.
 Grasshoppers are not toxic to dogs and it’s unlikely that your dog will suffer serious consequences after eating one.
-If your dog eats a large number of grasshoppers, it may end up with an upset stomach and symptoms like vomiting and diarrhea.
+If your dog eats a large number of grasshoppers, they may end up with an upset stomach and signs like vomiting and diarrhea.

-Moreover, when dogs eat a large number of bugs, it can cause a bezoar to develop in the stomach that might require surgical removal.
+Moreover, when dogs eat a large number of bugs, it can cause a bezoar (a ball of foreign matter) to develop in the stomach, which might require surgical removal.
 It’s pretty unlikely that your dog would be able to get their paws on a large number of grasshoppers, though.

 Which Bugs Are Dangerous to Dogs?